On Change

 We know different kind of changes.
 How they work.
 Which levels of humanity they affect.

-We all know the three ways to influence others or change behavior: pressure, bribery or inspiration.
+We all know the three ways to influence others or change behavior: pressure, bribery, or inspiration.
 We know this since being kids.

 Pressure: “brush your teeth otherwise xyz happens”.
 Xyz will be never something pleasurable.
 It will be pain by creating directly some sort of pain or by withdrawal of something we like.